seblum/mlops-airflow-DAGs/cnn_skin_cancer/readme.md

-# CNN Skin Cancer Classification with Airflow DAG and MLflow Integration
+# CNN Skin Cancer Classification with Airflow & MLflow Integration

 This repository showcases a use case for CNN skin cancer classification using a TensorFlow model.
 The project sets up an Airflow DAG pipeline with MLflow integration, providing a scalable and reproducible solution for classifying melanoma as benign or malignant.